 It may also be downloaded free of charge from the website of the Philippine Government Electronic Procurement System (PhilGEPS) and at the website of the Procuring Entity, provided that bidders shall pay the fee for the Bidding Documents not later than the submission of their bids.

-The Philippine Ports Authority – Port Management Office of SOCSARGEN Bids and Awards Committee for Engineering Projects will hold a Pre-Bid Conference on Mayxx,2015,9:30 A.M. at PPA- PMO SOCSARGEN, FormerHarbor Office, Makar Wharf, Labangal, General Santos City, which shall be open only to all interested parties who have purchased the Bidding Documents.
+The Philippine Ports Authority – Port Management Office of SOCSARGEN Bids and Awards Committee for Engineering Projects will hold a Pre-Bid Conference on September 26, 2016, 2:30 P.M. at PPA- PMO SOCSARGEN, Phil-Am Hall, Makar Wharf, Labangal, General Santos City, which shall be open only to all interested parties who have purchased the Bidding Documents.

-Bids must be delivered to the address below on or before 9:00 A.M., May xx, 2015at the PPA Port Management Office of SOCSARGEN, Administration Bldg., Lobby Area, Labangal, General Santos City.
-All bids must be accompanied by a Bid Securing Declaration and a bid security in any of the following acceptable forms and amount:
+Bids must be delivered to the address below on or before 9:00 A.M., October 10, 2016 at the PPA Port Management Office of SOCSARGEN, Administration Bldg., Lobby Area, Labangal, General Santos City.
+All bids must be accompanied by a Bid Securing Declaration OR a bid security in any of the following acceptable forms and amount: